Image description: A view of the riverside in Exeter on a bright day.

 Explore a ‘world-class’ museum

 Learn all about the eventful past of Devon and Exeter at the Royal Albert Memorial Museum and Art Gallery.
-The museum is listed on Euan’s Guide saying, ‘lifts and level access ensure that the displays can be enjoyed by all’.
+The museum is listed on Euan’s Guide saying, "lifts and level access ensure that the displays can be enjoyed by all".
+Have you been to the Royal Albert Memorial Museum?
+We'd love to hear about your experience.

 Go pony trekking